ig3/anki-limitnew/README.md

 ### mode - default min

+This parameter is only used by the older implementations.
+Implementation for Anki 2.1.28 and later ignores it.

 This parameter may be set to min or max.

 If both enableDeckLimits and enableTotalLimits are true, then this